stakater/kubestackplus-docs/content/for-developers/explanation/production-best-practices.md

 # Production Best Practices

-In this section, we are going to discuss best practices for deploying secure, scalable and fault tolerant applications to Kubernetes.
+In this section, we are going to discuss best practices for deploying secure, scalable and fault-tolerant applications to Kubernetes.
 Developers should take the following factors into account as part of their go-live checklist:

 ## Containerization